20. Winning WP

 Perhaps he should add more content on a regular basis—his writing style is relaxed and engaging so you will digest the blog archives in no time.

 Theme Isle is my first recommendation for anyone wanting to learn WordPress.
-It’s a relatively new blog, but it’s home to a lot of valuable content.
-The majority of the posts are focused on “how to” guides.
+It’s an established resource and home to a lot of valuable content.
+The majority of the posts are focused on “how-to” guides.
 Every issue is presented wholly and meticulously, and beginners will appreciate this approach.

 WP 101 is a hub of WordPress tutorials and courses, and the blog is targeted at beginners.
-The posts cover many topics, but they are written primarily for beginners.
+The posts cover many topics, but they are written primarily for those new to the CMS.
 Check out WP 101 to learn how to configure complex plugins or how to choose the best theme for your site.
 While the quality of the posts is undeniable, the quantity is lacking.
 Let’s hope that the WP 101 content production team will be more productive in the future.

 Layout is a WordPress-focused publication that impresses with its top-notch quality posts.
 Genuine experts share their experiences and insights, so read each article attentively.
 By checking out Layout, you will get your daily dose of inspiration and information to become a better WordPress user.